-Just as Mother Teresa loved this passage in its most intuitive and easy to grasp way, this message must be what it appears to be.
+As the inspiration to all altruists in its most intuitive and easy to grasp way, this message must be what it appears to be.
 The meaning, like that of a children’s story, must be broad and inclusive.
-What our souls depend on is not what we analyse about this story, but how this message hits us in the heart, its meaning is beyond simple.
-We all know that righteousness does not hinge on complicated analysis.
+What our souls depend on is not what we extract about this story, but how this message hits us in the heart, its meaning is beyond simple.
+We all know that righteousness does not hinge on complicated analyses.

 If I am looking for the people who are of the highest moral character, what better measure of their goodness is there than to look at how they act towards those who are assigned the lowest rungs of the social totem pole?

 This passage begins with “Before him all the people of the world will be gathered,” a straightforward reading is simply that “one of the least of these brothers of mine” includes the least of everyone and anyone, the lesser they are, the more how we treat them reflects on our moral character.
 It ads moral clarity to the subjective problem of The Golden Rule.